Blackbaud-EricSlater/failover-test/README.md

 Results:

-The above test results in write failures once the failover is initiated and eventuaally will recover once the failover is complete.
+The above test results in write failures once the failover is initiated and eventually will recover once the failover is complete.

 ## Conclusion:

 The addition of replicaSet=globaldb in the connection string causes writes to indefintely fail in the event of a failover.
 If this were in the context of a server, this would mean the server would have to be restarted in order for writes to resume.
-Removing replicaSet=globaldb from the connection string makes that mongo client behave as expected, and writes recover after the failover is complete.
+Removing replicaSet=globaldb from the connection string makes that mongo client behave as expected, and writes recover automatically after the failover is complete.